 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-According to College Factual's 2020 analysis, Westmont is ranked #266 out of 1,727 schools in the nation that were analyzed for overall quality.
-This is an improvement over the previous year, when Westmont held the #288 spot on the Best Overall Colleges list.
+Westmont is ranked #267 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
+This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when Westmont held the #307 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Westmont?

 The acceptance rate at Westmont College is 85%.
 That's higher than the rate at many schools, but still low enough to be considered somewhat selective.
 If you want to get in, you'll need good grades and to be able to show that Westmont is a good fit for you.